Reading Time: 4 minutes

 “Time is given us to use in view of eternity.” – Henry Allan Ironside

-The irony of Brainerd’s self-effacing comment is that many would argue he was the greatest Christian missionary who ever lived.
+The irony of Brainerd‘s self-effacing remark is that many would argue that he was the greatest Christian missionary who ever lived.

 Brainerd’s accomplishments in the mission field were of such significance that Jonathan Edwards, a man many would argue is the most brilliant theologian America has ever produced, in a sermon he preached at the funeral of the young missionary, remarked of Brainerd that, “He in his whole course acted as one who had indeed sold all for Christ, and had entirely devoted himself to God, and made His glory the highest end, and was fully determined to spend his whole time and strength in His service.”